Inheritance Legislation in Singapore

 The Intestate Succession Act in Singapore

-The main legislation referring to inheritance in Singapore is the Intestate Succession Act.
-The legislation was first enabled in 1967 and was last amended in 2013.
-The Intestate Succession Act establishes how both movable and immovable property is distributed among successors.
 The Singapore Intestate Succession Law applies only to non-Muslim Singapore citizens who have not left a will.
 The legislation provisions the distribution of assets between successors based on their residency, whether the property is movable or immovable and whether the property is located in Singapore or abroad.
-Considering the Inheritance Law is quite complicated it is advisable to ask for legal counselling from Singapore lawyers when it comes to inheritance matters.
+Considering the Inheritance Law is quite complicated, it is advisable to ask for legal counseling from our Singapore lawyers when it comes to inheritance matters.

 Division of assets according to the Singapore Inheritance Law